grandamp/rest-service/README.md

 Why?
 Many mTLS use-cases involve complex certificate validation in the application layer, which is *hard* to scale.

-This implementation is intended to allow a relying party/team to centralize that validation using a simple API, easily hosted by the relying party/team locally, or Via AWS Elastic Beanstalk.
+This implementation is intended to allow a relying party/team to centralize that validation using a simple API, easily hosted by the relying party/team locally, or via [AWS Elastic Beanstalk](/AWS-EBS.md).

 I.e.,